Research Overview

 Additional Educational Opportunities

-Because of our relationship with the University of Michigan, a variety of training opportunities are available to our fellows including those listed below.
+Because of our position within the University of Michigan, a variety of training opportunities are available to our fellows including those listed below.

 Funding Opportunities

-Fellows are not required to secure their own funding for research.
-However, fellows have received funding to support their training and research through fellowship support on T32 grants or through internal grant awards to the fellow.
-Examples of support mechanisms that are potentially available are listed below with those that our fellows have received in the past indicated with asterisks.
+Fellows are not required to secure their own research funding.
+However, fellows have received funding to support their training and research through T32 grants or through internal grant awards to the fellow.
+Examples of support mechanisms are listed below with those that our fellows have received in the past indicated with asterisks.

 • University of Michigan T32 training grants